V (Maroon 5 album)

 V (Roman numeral for five) is the fifth studio album by American band Maroon 5.
 The album was released on August 29, 2014, through 222 and Interscope Records.
 V was Maroon 5's first album to be released through Interscope after the band's previous label, A&M Octone Records, transferred them along with most of its artists to Interscope.
 The album also saw the return of keyboardist/rhythm guitarist/backing vocalist Jesse Carmichael, after his absence from recording, touring and promoting the band's previous album, Overexposed, which was released in 2012.
 It debuted at number one on the US Billboard 200 and produced with three hit singles, "Maps", "Animals", and "Sugar", peaking at numbers 6, 3 and 2 on the US Billboard Hot 100, respectively.
 A fourth single "This Summer's Gonna Hurt like a Motherfucker", was released on May 15, 2015, from the reissue deluxe edition of the album.
 "Feelings" was released as the album's fifth and final single on September 14, 2015.
+The album received mixed reviews from music critics.

 Background and production

-In 2012, Maroon 5 released their fourth studio album Overexposed.
-The record was released during a time of commercial momentum for the band following the success of "Moves like Jagger" (recorded with Christina Aguilera), a single which lead singer Adam Levine credited as having "revived the group", and the album's lead single, "Payphone", which became both a critical and commercial success.
+In 2012, Maroon 5 released their fourth studio album, Overexposed.
+The record was released during a time of commercial momentum for the band following the success of "Moves like Jagger" (recorded with American singer Christina Aguilera), a single which lead singer Adam Levine credited as having "revived the group", and the album's lead single, "Payphone", which became both a critical and commercial success.
 Overexposed was described by the band as their "most poppiest [sic] record to date", with critics giving the album mixed reviews upon its release.

 V was recorded by the band at Conway Studios in downtown Los Angeles, California, over a year-long period from 2013 through to mid 2014.
-The recording sessions for V saw the band's keyboardist Jesse Carmichael return to the band after a two-year hiatus, which saw him absent during the recording and promotion for Overexposed.
+The recording sessions for V saw the band's rhythm guitarist/keyboardist Jesse Carmichael return to the band after a two-year hiatus, which saw him absent during the recording and promotion for Overexposed.
 The album also features a collaboration with Gwen Stefani called "My Heart Is Open", co-written with Australian singer Sia.
-Guitarist James Valentine, stated that the band has known Furler for a long time and working with her was "really cool".
+Guitarist James Valentine stated that the band had known Sia for a long time and working with her was "really cool".